"All Hallows Eve" tells the story of the Halloween Fairy (you know, the one who exchanges the candy for a toy?)

-Each year a few parents write to me about the Halloween Fairy -- that benevolent sprite who exchanges children's candy haul for a toy or some money.
+Each year a few parents write to me about the Halloween Fairy — that benevolent sprite who exchanges the candy haul for a toy or some money.
 It's a win-win (as long as the "fairy" doesn't eat all of the candy, ahem).
 I got this lovely note from Lisa Johnson, author of All Hallows Eve: The Story of the Halloween Fairy.
 I read the story online and loved it.
 Perfect for new trick-or-treaters, and fun to read every year.

 Here's my hack - we steal my kids' Halloween candy and say a fairy did it.
 What's more, they're psyched about it!
 In all honesty, we're not the only people who do this, but we are the only people who have written a book about it, and made it available for free online (or, of course, for purchase from Amazon, B&N, or your favorite neighborhood independent bookstore).